 Alkaptonuria is inherited, which means it is passed down through families.
 If both parents carry a nonworking copy of the gene related to this condition, each of their children has a 25% (1 in 4) chance of developing the disease.

 Urine in an infant's diaper may darken and can turn almost black after several hours.
-However, many people with this condition may not know they have it until mid-adulthood (around age 40), when joint and other problems occur.
+However, many people with this condition may not know they have it.
+The disease is most often discovered in mid-adulthood (around age 40), when joint and other problems occur.

 Symptoms may include: